byu-oit/rockefeller/README.md

-# Waterworks
+# Rockefeller
-Create AWS CodePipelines with ease.
+Own your AWS CodePipelines like an Oil Baron.

 # Usage
-See the [Waterworks docs](https://waterworks.readthedocs.io) on ReadTheDocs for documentation on this library.
+See the [Rockefeller docs](https://rockefeller.readthedocs.io) on ReadTheDocs for documentation on this library.